panoptesDev/Safecoin/docs/src/developing/on-chain-programs/overview.md

 integer operations.
 In general, fixed point operations are recommended where possible.

-The Safecoin Program Library math tests will report the performance of some math
+The Panoptis Program Library math tests will report the performance of some math
 operations:
 https://github.com/fair-exchange/safecoin-program-library/tree/master/libraries/math